kforiordan/advent-of-code/2022/05-supply-stacks/README.md

 moved; part 2 allows multiple crates to be moved at once.

 ## To Print Solutions
-  - Silver: `cat prod-data.txt | python 05-supply-stacks-01.py`
+`cat prod-data.txt | python 05-supply-stacks.py`

-  - Gold: `cat prod-data.txt | python 05-supply-stacks-02.py`
+Silver and gold solutions are both printed.